← Home

 RTX 4090 PBKDF2-HMAC-SHA256 performance: ~8.87 MH/s at 1000 iterations, which translates to ~8,870 attempts/second at 1M iterations.

-Important: A 6-digit PIN alone provides limited protection against offline attacks if an attacker obtains your Recovery Sheet.
-Use a longer PIN for high-value wallets, and always store your Recovery Sheet securely.
+Important: A 6-digit PIN alone provides limited protection against offline attacks if an attacker obtains your Recovery Sheet or Photo Backup.
+Use a longer PIN or a passphrase for high-value wallets.

 Transaction Verification